Sergi7531/ecommerce/README.md

     ecommerce_password

 ## Automated tests:
-**There are currently no tests for this application and they are not expected to be implemented yet.**
+**There are currently no tests for this application, and they are not expected to be implemented yet.**

 ---